 Credit risk is the risk that a customer or counterparty will default on its contractual obligations resulting in financial losses to the Bank.
 The Bank's main income generating activity is lending to customers and therefore credit risk is a principal risk.
-Credit risk mainly arises from loans and advances to customers and banks (including related commitments to lend such as loan or credit card facilities) and investments in debt securities.
+Credit risk mainly arises from loans and advances to customers (including related commitments to lend such as loan or credit card facilities), loans to and placement with banks and CBS and investments in debt securities.
 The Bank considers all elements of credit risk exposure such as counterparty default risk, geographical risk and sector risk for risk management purposes.